Advanced Practice Student Rotations

 As an academic medical center, Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine provides clinical placement for students in a variety of clinical disciplines and specialties.
-For Physician Assistant and Nurse Practitioner student clinical placement, the following priorities and process have been established:
+For advanced practice student clinical placement, the following priorities and process have been established:

 Priority 2: Milton S. Hershey Medical Center employee enrolled in a non-Penn State Physician Assistant or Nurse Practitioner program

 Priority 3: Advanced practice students who are not Milton S. Hershey Medical Center employees and are not enrolled in a Penn State program

 The faculty and program coordinators in the Penn State Physician Assistant program and the Penn State College of Nursing Nurse Practitioner programs have an independent process to determine clinical placement at Hershey Medical Center.
 Therefore, Priority 1 students do not follow the process described below.

 Advanced Practice Student Placement Process

 Once the clinical needs are filled for Penn State advanced practice students (Priority 1), a limited number of clinical preceptors are available at Hershey Medical Center.

 Priority 2 and 3 students must follow the process described below:

-- All requests for Physician Assistant and Nurse Practitioner student placement for Hershey Medical Center employees (Priority 2) and non-Penn State employees or students (Priority 3) will be made using the online clinical request process found on this Advanced Practice provider website
+- All requests for advanced practice student placement for Hershey Medical Center employees (Priority 2) and non-Penn State employees or students (Priority 3) will be made using the online clinical request process found on this Advanced Practice provider website.

 - Priority 2 students will have preference after Priority 1 student placement.
 Any available clinical rotations will then be offered to Priority 3 students.